 Overall, UDL is all about the kids in front of us, and helping them to access the knowledge that you, as an educator, have to share with them about your content area.
 We need to let students take control of their learning, and make sure you have high expectations for all students.

-We have really only scratched the surface about UDL, but we will be sure to revisit UDL in future episodes, and we will delve deeper into these pillars and what we can do as educators to effectively implement UDL in the classroom.
+We have really only scratched the surface about UDL, but we will be sure to revisit UDL in future posts, and we will delve deeper into these pillars and what we can do as educators to effectively implement UDL in the classroom.